-- □ Floor plans, cross sections (including gradients of abutting properties), elevations (including roof plan or 'fifth elevation'); - Details of external colours and materials; - □ Roof pitch; - Window treatment; - Details of any rooftop equipment: including antennae, satellite dishes, chimneys, and exterior lighting; - Details of insulation, heating sources and sustainable initiatives proposed such as the use of solar energy, in accordance with the Owners Sustainability Guide; - Details of signage (if relevant); - □ Perspective drawing showing building form and setting.
+- Floor plans, cross sections (including gradients of abutting properties), elevations (including roof plan or 'fifth elevation');

+- Details of external colours and materials;

+- Roof pitch;

+- Window treatment;

+- Details of any rooftop equipment: including antennae, satellite dishes, chimneys, and exterior lighting (designed to avoid upward spill of light on the night sky);

+- Details of insulation, heating sources and sustainable initiatives proposed such as the use of solar energy, in accordance with the Owners Sustainability Guide;

+- Details of signage (if relevant);

+- □ Perspective drawing showing building form and setting.

-Details of landscape treatment including:
+- Details of landscape treatment including:

-- □ Fencing, walls, boundary planting; - Design and screening of water storage tanks; - □ Paved surface treatments; - □ Plant list including species, size at planting and size at maturity for strategic planting.
+- □ Fencing, walls, boundary planting;

+- Design and screening of water storage tanks;

+- □ Paved surface treatments;

+- □ Plant list including species, size at planting and size at maturity for strategic planting.